genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |profile_manage_groups|

-From there, you can create groups using “Create group” button, add or remove people from groups, and change users' privileges within groups.
+From there, you can create groups using "Create group" button, add or remove people from groups, and change users' privileges within groups.
 By default, you will be a group administrator of any group that is created by your user.
-Let's create a new group “Alpha Corporation release”.
+Let's create a new group "Alpha Corporation release".

 |manage_create_groups|

-Click “Add member” button to add people to this group.
+Click "Add member" button to add people to this group.
 From there you will be prompted for the e-mail of the user you want to add.
 If they are in your organisation, you will be provided with autocomplete: